Nursing Interventions for Acute Pain Management

 Music

 Music therapy works similarly to distraction.
 It gives the person something else to focus on apart from their discomfort.
-When using this nursing intervention for acute pain, the nurse must remember to let the patient select the type of music that they prefer to listen to [18, 19].
+When using this nursing intervention for acute pain, the nurse must remember to let the patient select the type of music they prefer (18,19).

 Heat

-The application of a heating pad or hot water bottle may stimulate the closure of the pain gates, reducing pain and discomfort.
-It may also stimulate the release of endorphins, which also reduce pain.
-The patient should be reminded to not lie directly on the heat source due to the risk of burns.
-If the nurse applies the heating pad, the site should be reassessed frequently to reduce the possibility of injury [18, 19].
+Applying a heating pad or hot water bottle may stimulate the closure of the pain gates, reducing pain and discomfort.
+It may also stimulate the release of endorphins, which also relieve pain.
+The patient should be reminded not to lie directly on the heat source due to the risk of burns.
+If the nurse applies the heating pad, the site should be reassessed frequently to reduce the possibility of injury (18,19).

 Cold